gemrb/gemrb.github.io/Modding.md

 ## Notes to modders

 Since WeiDU 247 you don't have to treat GemRB any differently than the rest of the games.
-Once GemRB is ran on an installed game, it will leave a `gemrb_path.txt` file with the path to engine files.
+Once GemRB is ran on an installed game, it will leave a `gemrb_path.txt` file in the top game directory (alongside keymap.ini) with the path to engine files.
 WeiDU will then automatically use that for extra search paths.
+You can also check for this file manually if you need to do any GemRB-only operations.

 For the curious, here is a table of the common paths involved.
 If you find a reason to mod something in gemrb/override, do let us know.